Vladimir Gelfand: Years of war

 In the fall of 1943, Gelfand participated in crossing the Dnieper.
 In early May 1944, part of it crossed the Dniester near Grigoriopol.
 A new offensive in the southern part of the front led Gelfand in Bessarabia in August 1944.
 Columns of prisoners of war and captive traitors (Vlasovites) were increasingly found.
 In the diary, he describes the hatred of the Red Army towards the prisoners, especially in relation to the traitors.

 In the fall of 1944, his unit was located in Poland east of Warsaw.
 The diary is filled with notes on meetings with the Polish civilian population.
 At the beginning of 1945, the Red Army was preparing for two strong offensive operations: an attack on the Vistula-Oder and an attack on East Prussia.
 To this end, more than 3 million Soviet soldiers were reorganized and supplied.
 The battle was to end with the encirclement of Berlin.
 The Red Army was opposed by the still powerful enemy, which was ready at the borders of its country for stubborn resistance.
 On January 12 and 13, the Soviet army went on the offensive.

 In 1945, Gelfand served in the 1052th Infantry Regiment of the 301st Division.
 Since October 1944, the 301st Division belonged to the 5th Army of Colonel General Berzarin within the 1st Belorussian Front, commanded by Army General Zhukov.
-Vladimir Gelfand received command of a mortar platoon in the 3rd battalion.
+Gelfand received command of a mortar platoon in the 3rd battalion.
 On the morning of January 14, 1945, an offensive began south of Warsaw on the Pilice River.
 After 2 weeks, the 1052 rifle regiment reached the German border, broken in 1939 by the Wehrmacht.
 Gelfand's diary entries indicate fatigue, but also pride and the expectation of victory.

 In early February 1945, part of it from the north advanced on the western shore of the Oder.
-In the memoirs of the division commander, Colonel Antonov, it is reported that the 3rd battalion of the 1052th rifle regiment was supposed to reflect the enemy’s particularly cruel counterattacks.
-In anticipation of the Berlin operation, Gelfand was appointed to the headquarters of the 301st division of General Antonov to maintain the Journal of Military Operations.
+In the memoirs of the division commander, Colonel Antonov, it is reported that the 3rd battalion of the 1052th rifle regiment was supposed to reflect the enemy's particularly cruel counterattacks.
+In anticipation of the Berlin operation, Gelfand was appointed to the headquarters of Antonov's 301st division to maintain the Journal of Military Operations.
 In mid-April, the 301st division, located in Kustrin, went on the offensive on Berlin.
 Gelfand independently visited the fighting positions of units and divisions of the division.
-In late April, Vladimir Gelfand as part of the 301st Infantry Division took part in the assault on Berlin.
+In late April, Gelfand took part in the assault on Berlin as part of the 301st Infantry Division.